Emile La Sére: Early life

 Le Sére was born on Santo Domingo.
 His family moved to New Orleans in 1805, where Le Sére was raised and educated.
-Some sources indicate that he attended the United States Military Academy or Transylvania College as a contemporary of Jefferson Davis, but there is no record that he intended either.
+Some sources indicate that he attended the United States Military Academy or Transylvania College as a contemporary of Jefferson Davis, but there is no record that he attended either.
 Le Sére was well-trained for a career in business, and is known to have been fluent in English, French, and Spanish.

 After completing his education, Le Sére worked as a clerk in Jackson, Louisiana and Mexico mercantile business establishments for several years before returning to New Orleans.
 A Democrat and political ally of John Slidell, among the ventures in which they were interested was publication of the Louisiana Courier newspaper, which also enabled La Sére to obtain appointment as Louisiana's state printer.
 In 1840, Le Sére was elected sheriff of the New Orleans Commercial Court, and he served until 1845.